roeyazroel/next-redis-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for NextRedisUI
 title: "[FEATURE] "
 labels: "enhancement"
 assignees: ""